 Our contractors’ rates range from $5/hour up to around $35/hour, depending on their experience level, industry background, and location.

-How does Overpass help with contractor payment?
+How does Overpass help facilitate contractor payment?

 How does Overpass track a contractor’s paid hours?

-We use a system called “Status-Based Billing,” which allows us to see the total amount of time that a contractor was logged into your workspace, and precisely what they were doing during that time.
+We use a system called “Status-Based Billing,” which allows us to monitor the total amount of time that a contractor was logged into your workspace, and precisely what they were doing during that time.
 Contractors use a drop-down menu to identify when they are actively working versus taking a break.
 Our system automatically logs agents out after 15 minutes of inactivity.

 Are there any other fees or costs to be aware of?